postmanlabs/labs-docs/legacy-documentation/v5/postman_for_publishers/run_button/environments_run_button.md

   authorization: 'Bearer 1234xyzd'
 });
 ```

+To change your buttons behavior, write the functions in the button's script in the website where the button is embedded.

 Read more about the [Run button API](https://learning.postman.com/docs/postman_for_publishers/run_button/run_button_API) and how to alter your Run in Postman button's behavior.